Burke Historical Society Speakers Bureau

 Speaker: Brian Slawski

-Intellectual Property of Burke (includes three separate talks)
+Intellectual Property of Burke (up to three separate talks)

 Burke: Summer of 1916

-Gives an impression of daily life in Burke some one hundred years ago, with an overview of various aspects of the community as well as some selected events reported in the Fairfax Herald.
+Gives an impression of daily life in Burke some one hundred years ago.

 The Carrington Event, Locally and Globally

 Tells of the massive solar storm of 1859, its local and worldwide effects, and its implications for the present day.

 Sketches the past and present of Burke, Virginia, and of other Burkes across the country and abroad.